Battle for control of Brazil's Usiminas seen as Ternium ups stake

-RIO DE JANEIRO/SAO PAULO (Reuters) - One week after the chief executive of Brazilian steelmaker Usiminas was ousted in a boardroom battle, the decision by Ternium SA to boost its stake in Usiminas is seen by some analysts as a declaration of war.
+RIO DE JANEIRO (Reuters) - One week after the chief executive of Brazilian steelmaker Usiminas was ousted in a boardroom battle, the agreement by Ternium to increase its stake in Usiminas is seen by some analysts as a declaration of war.

 Even though the purchase of another $250 million in stock will make Ternium the biggest shareholder in Usiminas, with about 38 percent of voting shares, Japanese rival Nippon Steel & Sumitomo Metal Corp still has a bigger stake in what really matters - the controlling group.

-The votes attached to the new stake bought by Ternium, which is part of Italo-Argentine conglomerate Techint Group, must copy the decision of the controlling group.
+The votes attached to the new stake bought by Ternium, which is part of Italo-Argentine conglomerate Techint, must copy the decision of the controlling group.

-Ternium feels aggrieved that Julian Eguren, who had been a senior Ternium executive for years, was pushed out as chief executive of Usiminas after the board’s chairman, Paulo Penido, who is the Nippon representative, cast the deciding vote.
-The stock purchase shows that Ternium is not backing down and will stand by its investment, according to a banker with knowledge of the company’s view.

-But the newly acquired shares will serve little purpose beyond looking important on paper unless Ternium can change the terms of the controlling pact on grounds that Nippon Steel breached them first.
-The pact is valid until November 2031.
+The new shares may do little but look important on paper, unless Ternium pushes to break the controlling pact, which is valid through to 2031.

 There is evidence Ternium is already doing just that, but analysts warn such a process would involve a long legal battle unlikely to leave anyone better off.